amaurileal/clean_architecture_example.net8.backend/README.md

 To facilitate execution, testing, and deployment, automatic database structure creation using Migrations has been implemented.
 The Seeds feature was also used to insert the following basic records:

-- Planos de Locação
+- Rental Plans
-- Usuários: Admin e Biker(Entregador)
+- Users: Admin and Biker (Courier)
-- Roles: Admin e Biker
+- Roles: Admin and Biker
-- Dois registros de motos de exemplo
+- Two example motorcycle records